FAQs Blogs about Specific Procedures

 How soon can I get a consultation?

-- Our plastic surgeons are always busy and it helps to plan ahead and to try not to change an existing appointment time.
+Our Specialist Plastic Surgeons are always busy.
+It helps to plan ahead and try not to change an existing appointment time.

-- However, with clever management of their consultation diaries and theatre dates, we can typically arrange your consultation within 5 to 10 working days up to 2 to 3 weeks.
+However, with clever management of their diaries and theatre dates, we can typically arrange your consultation within 5 to 10 working days up to 2 to 3 weeks.

-- Occasionally schedules will be more difficult and have longer waiting periods, such as when our Surgeons present at international conferences such as ASAPS/ISAPS or the Breast Masters in Sydney.
-Read more about our 20 point differences from other groups – WHY US.
+Occasionally schedules and specific surgeons will be more difficult and have longer waiting periods.
+Such as when our Surgeons present at international conferences such as ASAPS (Australasian Society of Aesthetic Plastic Surgeons) or the Breast Masters in Sydney.

 How do I schedule a consultation or surgery date?

 Last-minute consultations may be available as some patients may reschedule at short notice.